DFE-Digital/early-years-foundation-recovery/README.md

 [![Continuous Integration][ci-badge]][ci-workflow]

+## Getting Started

+1. Clone the repository
+2. Obtain the master keys
+3. Run!

 ## Rails Credentials

 We use rails credentials to manage secrets.
 If you need to modify secrets for one